Nigerian Civil War: Ethnic division

 The semi-feudal and Muslim Hausa-Fulani in the north were traditionally ruled by a conservative Islamic hierarchy consisting of emirs who in turn owed their ultimate allegiance to the Sultan of Sokoto, whom they regarded as the source of all political power and religious authority.
+Apart from the Hausa-Fulani, the Kanuri were another dominant majority Muslim ethnic group that had key figures in the war.
+They made up about 5% of Nigeria's population and were the dominant ethnic group in the north-east.
+They historically successfully resisted the Sokoto Caliphate during the 19th century through their millennium-long Kanem-Bornu empire.
+The southernmost part of the region, known as the Middle Belt, had large Christian and Animist populations.
+Through missionary activities and the 'Northernisation' policy of the Regional Government, the sub-region had a significant share of Eurocentric-educated population.
+Several senior military and political commanders on the Nigerian side of the war originated from this sub-region, such as Yakubu Gowon and Theophilus Danjuma, both of whom were Christians.

-The Yoruba political system in the southwest, like that of the Hausa-Fulani, also consisted of a series of monarchs, the Oba.
+The Yoruba political system in the southwest, like that of the Hausa-Fulani, also consisted of a series of monarchs, the Obas.
 The Yoruba monarchs, however, were less autocratic than those in the north.
 The political and social system of the Yoruba accordingly allowed for greater upward mobility, based on acquired rather than inherited wealth and title.

-In contrast to the two other groups, Igbos and the ethnic groups of the Niger Delta in the southeast lived mostly in autonomous, democratically organized communities, although there were Eze or monarchs in many of the ancient cities, such as the Kingdom of Nri.
-At its zenith, the Kingdom controlled most Igbo land, including influence on the Anioma people, Arochukwu (which controlled slavery in Igbo), and Onitsha territory.
+In contrast to the two other groups, Igbos in the southeast lived in autonomous, democratically organised communities.
 Unlike the other two regions, decisions within the Igbo communities were made by a general assembly in which men and women participated.
+Considering this participation by women in this civil war, the study Female fighters and the fates of rebellions: How mobilizing women influences conflict duration by Reed M. Wood observed that there was a longer duration of wars between rebel groups and the number of women that participated within the conflict at hand.
+In discussing the correlation between conflicts of longer duration and a high rate of participation of women, the study suggests that gender norms and the general ways in which "an armed group recruits as well as who it recruits may subsequently influence its behaviors during the conflict and the manner in which the conflict unfolds."

 The differing political systems and structures reflected and produced divergent customs and values.
 The Hausa-Fulani commoners, having contact with the political system only through a village head designated by the emir or one of his subordinates, did not view political leaders as amenable to influence.
 Political decisions were to be submitted to.
 As with many other authoritarian religious and political systems, leadership positions were given to persons willing to be subservient and loyal to superiors.
 A chief function of this political system in this context was to maintain conservative values, which caused many Hausa-Fulani to view economic and social innovation as subversive or sacrilegious.